melvinmt/ios-challenge/README.md

 ## Third-party libraries

-- You are discouraged to use any third-party library but are free to do so if you have a good motivation.
+- You are discouraged to use third-party libraries but are free to use AFNetworking for the REST API Call (just not helpers like UIImageView+AFNetworking or AFImageCache).